 Government’s COVID 19 Stimulus MeasuresApril 23, 2020

-Freeport, Grand Bahama – On Monday the 30th March 2020 the Deputy Prime Minister and Minister of Finance, K. Peter Turnquest addressed the Bahamian House of Assembly in order to provide an overview of the expected economic fallout from the COVID-19 pandemic along with some detail as to the Government’s proposed stimulus measures to support citizens and businesses during this time.
+Freeport, Grand Bahama, The Bahamas – On Monday the 30th March 2020 the Deputy Prime Minister and Minister of Finance, K. Peter Turnquest addressed the Bahamian House of Assembly in order to provide an overview of the expected economic fallout from the COVID-19 pandemic along with some detail as to the Government’s proposed stimulus measures to support citizens and businesses during this time.
 The following is a summary/highlight of those measures.

 SOCIAL ASSISTANCE FOR WORKERS ON REDUCED WEEKS